ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/DASystem.rst

             Specifies the relative path to the input file, where ``<obs_type>`` is one of the values in ``obs space.name``.

    ``obsdataout:``
       This section contains information about the observation output data.
+See :jedi:`JEDI File documentation <inside/conventions/files_and_components.html#files>`.

       ``engine:``
-         This section specifies parameters required for the file matching engine.
+         A type of file provider (e.g., HDF5, BUFR, NetCDF).
+Attributes in this section provide information required for the file matching engine.

          ``type:`` (Default: H5File)
             Specifies the type of output observation data.
 Valid values: ``H5File``